-Most State employees are members of the New York State and Local Retirement System, which consists of the Employees' Retirement System (ERS) and the Police and Fire Retirement System (PFRS).
+Most State employees are members of the New York State and Local Retirement System, which consists of the New York State and Local Employees' Retirement System (ERS) and the New York State and Local Police and Fire Retirement System (PFRS).
 These are defined benefit plans that provide varying pension benefits depending on the System and the benefit "tier" to which an individual employee belongs.
-All new employees are required to make employee contributions, while for members in earlier pension tiers employee contributions may or may not be required.
+All new employees that were not previously a member of one of the public retirement systems of the State are required to make employee contributions, whereas members in earlier pension tiers may or may not be required to make employee contributions.
 The State makes annual payments to the System to fund the pension benefits that are promised to State employees based on the Aggregate Cost funding methodology.
 This actuarial funding methodology is intended to ensure that sufficient employer and employee contributions have been made at the time of retirement to pre-finance (with future interest earnings) all future retirement benefits paid for an individual.